 There could have been a really interesting remake where we really dug into the psychology of Belle’s character, found out what frustrated her, what made her scared, and allow her to overcome these things in a rousing character arc to match that of her male costar.
 Doing so might have also compelled the writers to really ask not just why Belle was virtuous enough to purify the castle, but what a relationship with Beast had to offer her.
 Maybe explain why the castle wasn't just a territory she conquers but a place where she eventually finds the home she yearned for in her poor provincial village.
 But, again, Belle’s humanness is not the point.
 The point is Belle is perfect.

 The remake takes very few departures from its source material, but these small changes are the movie's undoing.
 No small feat for a film that is entirely without subtlety.
 Early on in the production of this remake, the creative heads decided this wasn’t the story about love as a purifying force, or about the natural consequences of living your best self.
-It was a tribute to the glory of just being the best at everything.
+It was a victory lap.
 The remake thinks it's giving Disney fans exactly what they want, but all it manages to do is turn the Tale as Old as Time into exactly what detractors have always said it was: pretty colors, syrupy sentiment, and no emotional core.

 Anyways, if Disney wants to consult with me before they start screwing up the Snow White remake, they can find me here.